 Orange Home Grown Farmers & Artisans Market

 Orange Home Grown is a non-profit organization that runs and manages the Saturday Farmers and Artisans Market in the heart of Old Towne Orange.
-The Farmers Market is open rain or shine every Saturday from 9am to 1pm on the parking lot of Chapman University’s Historic Villa Park Orchards Packinghouse.
-Historically this site has been used to pack citrus, and here we are bringing produce back to this location once again, giving it life each Saturday.
-Featuring farmers & artisans offering locally grown fruits & vegetables, eggs, meat, cheese, baked goods & other artisan products.
+The Farmers Market is open rain-or-shine every Saturday from 9am to 1pm on the parking lot of Chapman University’s Becket Building (303 W. Palm Avenue).
+Featuring farmers & food artisans offering locally grown fruits & vegetables, sustainably sourced eggs, meat, seafood, cheese, baked goods & other artisan products.
 We are a healthy food based market.
 Food must be prepackaged to be sold on site.
 Local handmade craft artisans are invited to participate in the market every November and December.
-Live music & food trucks make this a must visit Saturday spot for the whole community.
-The location has been generously donated by Chapman University, along with complimentary coffee and pastries.
+Live music, kid’s club, yoga classes, cooking demos, pet-sitting, market tours, EBT & food trucks make this a must visit Saturday spot for the whole community.
+The location has been generously donated by Chapman University, along with complimentary coffee and pastries each Saturday.
 Come spend your mornings with us!

-Market ParkingStreet Parking on N. Cypress Street, Digital Media Arts Parking Lot on N. Cypress Street, Parking Lot west of train tracks on Palm Avenue.
-Additional handicap parking and chef parking at entrance to market on N. Cypress Street.
+Market ParkingStreet Parking on N. Cypress Street, Chapman’s Digital Media Arts Parking Lot on N. Cypress Street, and City Parking Lot west of train tracks on Palm Avenue.
+Additional handicap parking and chef parking available in the front parking lot of Chapman University’s Film School on N. Cypress Street.

 MusicListen to live music every Saturday by local musicians while you shop.
 Please contact Paula Soest for more information.